braintree/browser-switch-android/v2_MIGRATION.md

 }
 ```

-Then, add an `intent-filter` in the `AndroidManifest.xml` to configure your activity to handle deep links:
+Then, add an `intent-filter` in the `AndroidManifest.xml` to your deep link destination activity:

 ```xml
 <activity android:name="com.company.app.MyBrowserSwitchActivity">